Big Skippy Mammals: 10 Largest Antelopes In The World

 Height: 1.8 – 2.2 meters ( feet)

 Great elands are the largest antelopes in the world, and their striking appearance is second to none.
 A great eland has a smooth chestnut to reddish-brown coat with 8 to 12 well-defined vertical white stripes.
-Male great elands are usually dark than the females, and their coat darkens with age.
+Male great elands are usually darker than the females, and their coat darkens with age.
 Both sexes have slender legs with black and white markings just above the hooves.
 They also have tightly spiral V-shaped horns, and males have longer, more divergent, and thicker horns at the ends.
 These magnificent antelopes live in broad-leafed savannas, forests, fringes of deserts, and glands of Central and Western Africa.
 Also, they inhabit places near hilly or rocky landscapes where there are water sources nearby.

 Where they live, great elands live in separate groups of males and females with juveniles.
 Adult great elands are solitary so they mainly remain alone and often spend time with females for an hour to a week.
 In groups, a male will give deep-throated barks when he senses danger until the whole herd is aware of the danger.
 Even though they are the largest antelopes, great elands are great jumpers with an impressive height of up to 1.5 meters.
 Although they are easily taken down, they have many predators such as hyenas, leopards, and lions.
 However, their main threats are habitat destruction, overhunting for their hides and meat, and trophy hunting, making them a Vulnerable species.